scarv/xcrypto/docs/instructions.md

     GPRS[rd] = {24_random_bits,ldata}
 ```

+Note that `LB.BK` operates on any GPR, and always writes an entire word.

 It is implementation dependent if the memory bus lines which are *not*
 carrying the requested data are also randomised.
 This may only be possible